jiange91/lm_compiler/docs/source/user_guide/tutorials/dataloader.rst

 .. hint::

    For more consistent, generalizable optimization results, your training dataset should be diverse enough to cover key use cases.
 Meanwhile, the larger your dataset is, the longer and more costly Cognify's optimization process will be.
 Ideally, you should provide one data point per usage category.
-For cases where this is hard to know, we recommend you to first try a small dataset with a few iterations and `resume <https://cognify-ai.readthedocs.io/en/latest/user_guide/tutorials/cli.html>`_ with more data and iterations.
+For cases where this is hard to know, we recommend you to first try a small dataset with a few iterations and :ref:`resume <cognify_cli_opt_mode>` with more data and iterations.

 In our math-solver example, the signature of the workflow and evaluator functions are as follows: